Hyde Park Herald: Key people

-The longtime owner of the Hyde Park Herald remains Bruce Sagan.
+The longtime owner of the Hyde Park Herald was Bruce Sagan.
 He is father of Paul Sagan, the former CEO of Akamai Technologies.
-In July 2018, Sagan named Randall Weissman the new publisher.
+In July 2018, Sagan named Randall Weissman the publisher.
+In 2022, the Hyde Park Herald merged with South Side Weekly NFP - a nonprofit newsroom dedicated to producing local journalism that is for, by, and about the South Side of Chicago.

 Future Washington Post columnist David Broder wrote for the Herald while working toward his master's degree from 1947 to 1951.
 Lee Botts, a prominent Great Lakes environmentalist and a senior official in the administration of President Jimmy Carter, was editor of the Herald in the late 1960s.
 Democratic political consultant David Axelrod wrote for the paper while a student at the University of Chicago in the 1970s.
 Beauty Turner, a housing activist, was one of the paper's columnists.